cape-it/kix-on-premise/deploy/windows/README.md

 # How to Deploy KIX on-premise on Windows

 ## Prerequisites
-- Install Docker on your host system
+- Install Docker Desktop on your host system
   - see https://docs.docker.com/install/
 - install Docker-Compose on your host system
   - Docker Desktop for Windows includes Docker-Compose.